 Pianist JU-PING SONG is internationally recognized as one of today’s champions of contemporary music.
 Her colorful and beyond-the-recital format performances have won her praise from critics as “an extraordinary pianist” (Boston Globe).
 In the process, she has inspired the creation and commission of new works by today’s under-40 and distinguished composers.

-Concerts and masterclasses take her to Switzerland, France, Germany, Italy, Taiwan, Japan and the U.S. throughout the year, and she has been guest artist at Darmstadt Contemporary Music Workshop, Bogotá New Music Festival, Tanglewood Music Center, Florence Youth Orchestra Festival in Italy, Akyoshidai New Music Festival in Japan, Klub Katarakt Experimental Music Festival in Hamburg, Germany, and Chautauqua Music Festival in New York State, Omaha Under the Radar 2016, New Music Gathering, Cleveland Uncommon Sound Project, Center for New Music (San Francisco).
+Concerts and masterclasses take her to Switzerland, France, Germany, Italy, Taiwan, Japan and the U.S. throughout the year,.
+She has been guest artist at Darmstadt Contemporary Music Workshop, New Music Festival, Tanglewood Music Center, Florence Youth Orchestra Festival, Akyoshidai New Music Festival, Klub Katarakt Experimental Music Festival, and Chautauqua Music Festival in New York State, Omaha Under the Radar, New Music Gathering, Cleveland Uncommon Sound Project, Center for New Music (San Francisco).

 Ms. Song has taught at New York University, Manhattan School of Music, and Hunter College.
 In 2008, she was on the piano faculty and head of new music studies at Pennsylvania Academy of Music in Lancaster, PA, before serving as Dean in 2010.
 She holds a B.A. from Jacobs School of Music, Indiana University; a M.M. from Manhattan School of Music; and a Ph.D. from New York University.
 Ms. Song lives and works in Lancaster, PA.